-The Journey is a digital tour guide for applying to top universities in the UK.
+The Journey is a digital tour guide for applying to undergraduate programmes at top UK universities.
 This is how it works: every few weeks the applicant receives a module with our top tips and exercises.
 The applicants receive the modules when they need them, and they have plenty of time to complete everything!

 Sounds good, right?
 Sign up below.

 Applicants - Sign up here

 You will begin to receive modules 2.5 years before you expect to enrol at university; however, you can sign up at any time you wish!

 Think the Journey could be helpful for the students at your school?
 You have come to the right place!
 Sign up below, and we will contact you promptly.
 If you wish, you can already distribute the Applicants’ signup link to them now, so they can receive upcoming modules.

 Applying to university can be overwhelming.
 We understand that.
 There is so much information online: in fact, our estimate is that a student would have to read through 700 pages about the application process to make an informed decision.
 That is why we have broken down the application process into a series of modules so you are always prepared and have the right information at the right time!

 The Journey is your digital tour guide for applying to top UK universities.
 You receive a module every few weeks with our top tips and exercises that you need at that point of time.
 Is it time to apply for summer experiences?
 You got it.
 Wondering what the main differences are between the top UK universities?
 It’s in there too.
 What about writing a personal statement?
 We got you covered - in fact, through several modules.

 In total, you can look forward to around 45 modules spanning over the last three years before university, and can sign up anytime you want.
 By following the Journey, you will have all the tools needed to craft an excellent application to university!